Company in Denmark

 - In addition, a tax of 8% is levied on personal income for the employment fund and an 8% health insurance contribution.
 In Denmark, a progressive company taxes both capital and labour income, but for individuals the tax on income can be a maximum of 51.5%.

 Remember that when doing business in Denmark, you are required to register with the Register of Foreign Service Providers - RUT, preferably through the virk.dk website, providing information such as address and company name, CVR number, type of service, contact details, VAT registration number, date of work, duration of posting, details of employees who are posted, sector classification code of the company, duration of the respective posting.
 For services such as horticulture, construction, cleaning and forestry, the Danish employee must present the RUT number to his or her employer.

-In addition, Denmark boasts both the lowest 1 per cent social and health insurance burden for Danish employers among the member states of the Organisation for Economic Co-operation and Development and a relatively low 28 per cent income tax, as well as no restrictions on starting your own business.
-A new company can be registered using a form on the website of the Agency for Enterprise and Trade - erhvervsstyrelsen.dk, through which companies in Denmark receive a Central Company Register (CVR) number.
-The newly established company should then apply through toldskat.dk to the Customs and Tax Administration.
-Once this has been done, the entrepreneur is fully entitled to operate his or her business in the Kingdom of Denmark.
+Moreover, Denmark boasts the lowest social and health insurance burden of only 1% for Danish employers among the member states of the Organisation for Economic Co-operation and Development, along with a relatively low 28% income tax.
+Starting your own business in Denmark is also unrestricted.
+To register a new company, a form can be completed on the website of the Agency for Enterprise and Trade - erhvervsstyrelsen.dk.
+After this, the newly established company should apply through toldskat.dk to the Customs and Tax Administration.
+Once completed, the entrepreneur is entitled to fully operate their business in Denmark.

 - What do I need to do to register my own business in Denmark?